sapphirepp/sapphirepp/doc/pages/examples/steady-state-parallel-shock.md

 In @cite Drury1983 eq.
 3.24, Drury derives an analytic solution for the isotropic part $f_{000}$ of the distribution function at the shock, i.e. at $x = 0$.
 He assumes a constant scattering frequency.
-However, in the case of Bohm scaling we expect the same result to hold, because the ratio of the scattering frequency to the gyro frequency is independent of $p$.
+However, in the case of a parallel shock the $p$-dependence of the $\nu$ does not change the solution.
 Moreover, his source term is a delta distribution in $x$ and $p$ (point injection) and his velocity profile has a sharp discontinuity at the shock.
 In contrast to Drury, we model the velocity discontinuity with a tanh-function and the delta distribution with a narrow